NOAA-EMC/NCEPLIBS-g2c/docs/user_guide.md

 # GRIB2 Decoding Routines

-Subroutine g2_info() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.
+Function g2_info() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.
 In addition, this routine also returns the number of octets of the largest Local Use section in the message.

 g2_getfld() can be used to get all information pertaining to the nth data field in the message.
-An option exists that lets the user decide if the subroutine should unpack the Bit-map (if applicable) and the data values or just return the field description information.
+An option exists that lets the user decide if the function should unpack the Bit-map (if applicable) and the data values or just return the field description information.

 # Extracting GRIB2 Fields from a GRIB2 file

-Subroutine g2_info() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.
+Function g2_info() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.

 # GRIB2 Tables/Templates